 Also on the list of eligible expenses is prescription medication.
 You can use HSA to pay the full cost of the medication, deductibles, copays and coinsurance fees.

-It’s your money, so using HSA for non-medical purposes is an option.
-But what happens if you use HSA for non-medical reasons?
+It’s your money, so using your HSA for non-medical expenses is an option.
+But what happens if you use your HSA for non-medical expenses?
 Here’s what to consider.

-In other words, you lose the tax benefits of any funds withdrawn when you use HSA for non-medical expenses.
+In other words, you may lose the tax benefits when you use HSA for non-medical expenses.
 There may also be a significant tax fee or penalty.
-So calculate the ultimate value of HSA non-medical expenses as they would apply to your own financial circumstances and timing.

 For ongoing support along your business and career management journey, visit TriNet daily.